-- in the principal market for the asset or liability, or - in the absence of a principal market, in the most advantageous market for the asset or liability.
+- in the principal market for the asset or liability, or

 The principal or the most advantageous market must be accessible to the Group.

 The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.